treeverse/lakeFS/docs/integrations/glue_metastore.md

 ### How it works

-Based on event such post-commit an Action will run a script that will create Symlink structures in S3 and then will register a table in Glue.
+Based on event lakeFS events such as `post-commit` an Action will run a script that will create Symlink structures in S3 and then will register a table in Glue.
 The Table data location will be the generated Symlinks root path.

 There are 4 key pieces: